bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 ## Reboot the unit
 At this point reboot the unit with the "reboot" command and make sure it comes up as before with no significant errors in the console bootup logs.
-Once the loging prompt reappears, log back in as the root user.
+Once the login prompt reappears, log back in as the root user.

 ## Clean cached files and power off the Seagate Central
-After confirming that the unit has succesfully rebooted, run the following commands to clear the disk of any cached Debian repository files and logs which can consume a large amount of space.
+After confirming that the unit has successfully rebooted, run the following commands to clear the disk of any cached Debian repository files and logs which can consume a large amount of space.
 We don't need to include these in the upgrade image.